Nanofus/website/src/routes/posts/test-post.md

 date: '2023-04-25'
 ---

 Hey all!
 This is a test post generated from markdown with mdsvex.
 In the future I might write some actual content here.
-Perhaps one day...
+Perhaps one day...[^1]

+- List
+- List
+- List
+- [ ] Checkbox
+- ~~Strikethrough~~

-Here's some Svelte code that should be syntax highlighted:
+Here's some Svelte code that should be syntax highlighted:[^2]
 ```js
 import { preloadCode } from '$app/navigation';
 import Header from '$lib/components/Header.svelte';